graze/blog/_posts/2014-11-12-https-everywhere.md

 ---
-title: "secure snacking â€“ switching to https everywhere"
+title: "secure snacking - switching to https everywhere"
 date: 2014-11-12T09:59:31.000Z
 tags: [security]
-author: graze-tech
+author: sam-parkinson
 ---

 As a pioneering online business, we need to lead the way in terms of ensuring our user's privacy and protecting their data.